 What up what up!
 Came back from our coin club last night with a handful of new tokens I accidentally picked up :)

 So hard to deny though when there’s pictures of BEER and SKULLS on them!!
 When do you ever find those on coins???
-And for only a buck or two a piece?

 Here’s some pics on them all, along with a little research I did: